snesgaard/impa-shooter/README.md

 a slight damage buff will be granted for a short duration.
 This can be chained with the buff becoming increasingly better.
 It could for example stack 3 times and at the highest level grant enemy penetration.
+The timer should be louse so that the ispressed defition can stretch from a non-combo frame to a combo frame

 ## Sling
 The sling launches a projectile in a ballistic arc.
 When the projectile connects